insight-platform/Savant/docs/architecture.md

 3. Video processing expertise;
 4. Gstreamer expertise;

 Sounds sophisticated.
-Savant tries to address the last two points with a very simple and robust architecture.
+Savant is designed to address the last two points with a very simple and robust architecture built on top of Gstreamer/DeepStream - as a framework user you no longer care about Gstreamer programming, because the framework solves most typical problems in its architecture.